Skip to content

 ✦ Sealing Schedule

 Plan to reseal periodically.
 How often depends on your specific stone and usage.
+Use the water bead test to know when it's time.

 ✦ Hot Pans